 6) Skin Texture, Sun Damage & Wrinkles – while many different factors can affect our skin, sun damage is usually the culprit behind the creation of wrinkles, leathery skin and uneven complexion.
 Overexposure to the sun can cause skin cancer, contribute to age spots and exacerbate rosacea.

-For many years, Dr. Michael Jasin of the Elite Facial Plastic Surgery has been at the forefront of laser surgery for both functional and cosmetic purposes.
+For many years, Dr. Dominic Castellano of Elite Facial Plastic Surgery has been at the forefront of laser surgery for both functional and cosmetic purposes.
 This procedure is extremely safe and requires minimal downtime.
 If you would like to learn more about how Laser Skin Resurfacing can work to reduce your facial flaws, please contact us at our fully accredited facility in Tampa to set up a complimentary consultation.